Android-for-Python/Camera4Kivy/README.md

 ### Behavior: Raspberry PI video frame rate is lower than other platforms.

 Functional, but with a low frame rate.
 The issue is probably related to the current picamera implementation, try Gstreamer or OpenCV.

+### Behavior: Raspberry PI Bullseye not available

+The RaspberryPI video stack changed with Bullseye.
+In Bullseye currently the only working camera source is `libcamera`.
+Picamera is not availible, [apparently]((https://www.raspberrypi.com/news/bullseye-camera-system/)) a RPI Picamera2 Python interface is in development.
+And `libcamera` is not compatible with OpenCV or Kivy's GStreamer implementation.

 ### Behavior: Android Rotation